deadlyvipers/dojo_rules/introduction.md

-I'm Marijn, known on Github as 'serra'
+I'm Marijn, known on Github as 'serra'.
-My favorite CodeSchool path is 'JavaScript'
+My favorite CodeSchool path is 'JavaScript'.